WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

 ---

-## 5. Internal Deployment Guide
+## 5. Internal Ingress Deployment Guide

 This section outlines the deployment of the Gemini Enterprise application on Google Cloud Platform, specifically for **internal-only access** from on-premise networks or other VPCs connected via Cloud VPN or Interconnect.
 This guide uses the main `gemini-stage-0` and `gemini-stage-1` directories, with specific variable settings.

 ### Deployment Overview

-This deployment uses a Regional _Internal_ HTTP(S) Load Balancer (ILB) by setting `deployment_type = "internal"` in the `terraform.tfvars` files for both stages.
+This deployment uses a Regional _Internal_ HTTP(S) Load Balancer (ILB) by setting `deployment_type = "internal"` in the `terraform.tfvars` file in `gemini-stage-0`.
 The application will NOT be accessible from the public internet.

 **Key Components:**